[email protected]

 Thanks to Our Funders

-QUEST Canada’s Pan-Atlantic Net-Zero Communities Accelerator program was made possible by support from the Atlantic Canada Opportunities Agency, Énergie NB Power and Nova Scotia Power.
+QUEST Canada’s Pan-Atlantic Net-Zero Communities Accelerator program was made possible by support from the Atlantic Canada Opportunities Agency, Énergie NB Power, Nova Scotia Power and Suncor Energy Foundation.

 Atlantic Canada Contact